What I study

 Citizenship, Borders & Illegality

-My doctoral research investigated activism in response to border enforcement within schools and women’s shelters in Toronto between 2006 to 2015.
+My doctoral research investigated migrant rights activism in response to border enforcement within schools and women’s shelters in Toronto between 2006 to 2015.
 My project showed postnational understandings of citizenship being mobilized by anti-border activists, which drew important attention to the structural violence produced through deportation practices as well as their gendered and racializing effects.
-The findings were significant given that postnationalism as a field of study has received little attention since the theory first emerged in the 1990s.
+My work thus critically engages with questions of postnationalism, state power, and migrant activism, at a time when postnational theory is seeing a modest resurgence among migration scholars concerned with the securitization of borders across the global north.

 Abji, Salina.
 2013.
 “Post-nationalism re-considered: a case study of the ‘No One Is Illegal’ movement in Canada.”
 Citizenship Studies, 17 (3-4): 322-338.